IsaacShoebottom/VortexNoGetMoreModsBox/README.md

 ```

 This should scale the element down to zero and should pretty much solve the issue.
 If there are any new developments I'll update this repo.

+# Script
+The included powershell script will install the theme, remove the button and ask you if you want to remove ads.